 First and foremost, becoming a franchisee and successfully operating a franchise has everything to do with following the system.
-Whether the business is a major food brand or a low-cost home based franchise, as a franchisee you must be a team player who’s willing to follow the rules.
-But remember, a franchisee follows the rules alone as an owner and operator.
-So, if changing the way things are done is among your favorite pastimes, think seriously about another form of self-employment because you won’t be happy as a franchisee even in the best franchise system.
+Whether the business is a major food brand or a home based franchise, you must be a team player and follow the rules.
+So, if changing the way things are done is among your favorite pastimes, you won’t be happy as a franchisee.
 If you show signs of being too independent, think more than twice about buying a franchise.
-And of course, along the way, if you find a franchise without a proven way of doing business then run like hell.
+And of course, if you find a franchise without a proven way of doing business then run from it.
 The best franchises simply have the best systems.

 Third, do you know that you will like your business?
 This might sound like a foolish question, but if you’re planning on becoming a franchisee, be sure that you’ll be happy with that type of business before you commit money, time, and effort.
-Skill and capital are critical elements to business success, but of equal or greater importance when becoming a franchisee enjoying and being proud of the business.
+Skill and capital are critical elements to business success, but of equal or greater importance when becoming a franchisee is enjoying the business.

 The bottom line is quite simple: do you and your chosen business match one another?
-Frankly, I consider this the most important of all elements relative to any small business, be it franchised or otherwise.
-Self-employment and becoming a franchisee is all about a truly committed relationship, and if you don’t have a deep and abiding love for the business you are entering, don’t say, “I do”.
-If you are considering being a franchisee, even the best franchise opportunity on paper will produce a stressful life if it is not for you.
-You most likely will not last in a business that you don’t like because you won’t be happy showing up everyday.
+This the most important of all elements in business selection.
+Self-employment and becoming a franchisee is all about a truly committed relationship.
+If you don’t have a deep and abiding love for the business, don’t do it.
+If you’re considering being a franchisee, even the best franchise opportunity on paper will produce a stressful life if it is not for you.
+You’ll most likely not last in a business that you don’t like because you won’t be happy showing up everyday.
 Find a venture that you love.
 The three-quarters of the adult population that is unhappy at work, is unhappy because they don’t have a love affair with their work, but they can stick it out because they get a paycheck and can go about the rest of their lives.
-However, if you are buying a franchise or starting any kind of venture, remember that you will never leave your business, mentally; you will think about it all the time. it is a lifestyle commitment.
+However, if you’re buying a franchise or starting any kind of venture, remember that you will never leave your business, mentally.
+You’ll think about it all the time. it is a lifestyle commitment.
 (See The Focus Program for Emerging Entrepreneurs.)

 Choose wisely among your options.